cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

     Important for highly soluble agents used in long cases.
 * Blood-Alveolus
     * Blood:gas coefficient of agent
-    Highly soluble agents will have an increased amount of drug dissolved in tissue, so a large resevoir of drug exists that will have to be removed.
+    Highly soluble agents will have an increased amount of drug dissolved in tissue, so a large reservoir of drug exists that will have to be removed.
     * Alveolar Cardiac output
     **Decreased** cardiac output **increases** elimination.
         * Shunt